mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/OOPs.md

 - Constructors are called only once at the time of object creation
 - Constructors can't be abstract, final, static or synchronized
 - Access modifiers canbe used in the constructor
+- recursive constructor calling is invalid
+- this() is used to call current class default constructor, super is used to call parent constructor

 There are two types of constructor
 - No-argument constructor: has no parameter known as default constructor, if it is not declared, compiler creates default